 Our love affair with instant photography has been around longer than you think.

 Today, we live in the world of instant gratification and it’s digital technology that’s fuelling this perpetual desire.
 Our smart phones are part of us, seemingly as important as a limb or an organ.
-They are an alarm clock, a camera, a radio, a torch, a music system, a book, a method of payment, a television and a games console, but more important than all of this, they are our outward connection with the digital world.
+They are an alarm clock, a camera, a radio, a torch, a music system, a book, a payment method, a television and a games console, but more important than all of this, they are our outward connection with the digital world.
 How did we ever survive without them?

 Seemingly, we have become a race of people that have forgotten how to wait.
 If reviewed historically, we can squarely blame technology for the catalyst of this change.
 Over the last 200 years, photography has replaced the painting, telephone has replaced the posted letter, television has replaced the newspaper and the internal combustion engine has replaced the horse and cart.
 In all instances, time is the common gain – we are having to wait less.

 Given this, should we be surprised that digital technology has led us to where we are today.
 Now, the expectation of digital media is that it should respond straight away, offer up immediate feedback and satisfy our needs instantly.
 The result – personal gratification without delay.
 This insatiable thirst for the here and now exists because we’ve created the environment and conditions to make it possible.
 Access to this world sits in your pocket.
 Your smart phone combined with network speeds and functions like Facebook and Twitter mean no more waiting.
 You can post you story immediately and woe betide those friends who don’t respond immediately!